Tryokhgorny

 Tryokhgorny (Трёхго́рный, lit. (a town of) three mountains) is a closed town in Chelyabinsk Oblast, Russia, located in the western part of the oblast 200 km from Chelyabinsk.
 Population:

 History

-On January 24, 1952, the Council of Ministers of the USSR issued decree № 342—135сс/оп to build Plant #933 (Instrument Factory) for the production of atomic bombs.
+On January 24, 1952, the Council of Ministers of the USSR issued decree No. 342—135сс/оп to build Plant #933 (Instrument Factory) for the production of atomic bombs.
 Konstantin Volodin headed the new plant.
 On April 9, 1952, first construction workers arrived to the area.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the Town of Tryokhgorny—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Tryokhgorny is incorporated as Tryokhgorny Urban Okrug.

 Closed status

 The town is closed because a plant producing nuclear weapons is located there.